 Loneliness is brutal on the body — it elevates inflammation, weakens immunity, shortens lifespan.
 Centenarians tend to avoid it naturally because they never entirely detach from social life.

-What this taught me: If you want a long life, build strong ties that make you feel like you belong somewhere.
+The takeaway: If you want a long life, build strong ties that make you feel like you belong somewhere.

 4. They live with a sense of purpose